 Or consider the following cases:

 You want to produce a piece of content for your blog on best marketing techniques.
-You keep in mind all the essentials to keep your blog post highly ranked in Search Engine Result pages (SERPs).
+You keep in mind all the essentials to keep your blog post highly ranked in Search Engine Result Pages (SERPs).

 And you didn’t forget to add relevant images, videos, and almost all your favorite tricks for it to be appreciated and keenly read.
-Very cunningly, you have decided to add the year in the title to appeal to the people.
+Very cunningly, you have decided to add the year in the title to appeal to the audience.

 You have succeeded in creating a masterpiece that has everything people are looking for, grabbing the attention of most readers with the catchy headline *10 best-actionable marketing techniques in the year 2019*.

-You’re surprised by the increase in traffic each month until you begin to notice a slight change in trend.
+You’re surprised by the increase in traffic each month until you begin to notice a slight change in the trend.

 As the 3rd quarter of the year draws near, you sadly begin to see a decline in traffic.
-The decline becomes more prominent each month until you hit last quarter with a very non-fascinating graph.
+The decline becomes more prominent each month until you hit the last quarter with a very non-fascinating graph.

 January 2020 strikes you hard with almost no traffic at all.
 What just happened?

-Your content marketing strategy just back-fired.
+Your content marketing strategy just backfired.